 Bathroom Zones Explained

 The UK Building Regulations define specific zones within bathrooms and showers to guide the installation of electrical appliances, ensuring safety from water ingress.
+Each zone is defined by the area directly surrounding water sources such as the bath or shower tray, with specific spatial boundaries in terms of height, width, and radius.
+Each of these zones is assigned a zone number, which indicates the level of water exposure risk and the corresponding safety requirements.
 These zones are crucial for both extractor fans and lighting fixtures.
 For extractor fans, there are three key zones to consider:

 Zone 0

 This is the area inside the bath or shower tray itself.
-It's the zone that can hold water, and therefore, it's prohibited to install any fans here due to the high risk of water contact with electrical components.
-You'd most like require some sort of pump if you want to performing any extraction from underwater.
+It’s the zone that can hold water, and therefore, any electrical device installed here must be total immersion proof, such as having an IPX7 rating.
+Only safety extra low voltage (SELV) devices, such as SELV fans, are permitted in Zone 0 due to the high risk of water exposure.
+It’s prohibited to install any standard fans here due to the high risk of water contact with electrical components.
+You’d most likely require some sort of pump if you want to perform any extraction from underwater.

 Zone 1